swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/_index.md

     Tagging is a useful utility that AWS uses to track resources.
 This page will explain a bit more about tagging, and how it can help you keep track of everything in your account.

 **e.
 About the AMI**
-    Here you can learn more about the AMI used for this workshop, as well as access the github resources availavble.
+    Here you can learn more about the AMI used for this workshop, as well as access the github resources available.

 **f.
 AWS Glossary**
     AWS has many terms that are unique to AWS.
 This glossary will have more information on the most important for this training.